 Gartner defines a data science and machine learning platform as an integrated set of code-based libraries and low-code tooling.
 These platforms support the independent use and collaboration among data scientists and their business and IT counterparts, with automation and AI assistance through all stages of the data science life cycle, including business understanding, data access and preparation, model creation and sharing of insights.
 They also support engineering workflows, including the creation of data, feature, deployment and testing pipelines.
 The platforms are provided via desktop client or browser with supporting compute instances or as a fully managed cloud offering.

-Gartner defines DevOps platforms as those that provide fully integrated capabilities to enable continuous delivery of software using Agile and DevOps practices.
-The capabilities span the development and delivery life cycle built around the continuous integration/continuous delivery (CI/CD) pipeline and include aspects such as versioning, testing, security, documentation and compliance.
+Gartner defines DevOps platforms as those that provide fully integrated and orchestrated capabilities to enable continuous delivery of software using agile and DevOps practices.
+The capabilities span the development and delivery life cycle built around the continuous integration/continuous delivery (CI/CD) pipeline, including planning, creation, artifact management, security, quality engineering, change management, compliance, environment management, deployment and monitoring.
 DevOps platforms support team collaboration, consistency, tool simplification and measurement of software delivery metrics.
-DevOps platforms simplify the creation, maintenance and management of the components required for the delivery of modern software applications.
-Platforms create common workflows and data models, simplify user access, and provide a consistent user experience (UX) to reduce cognitive load.
-They lead to improved visibility, auditability and traceability into the software development value stream.
+They are delivered primarily as cloud-hosted services with some options for on-premises deployment.
+DevOps platforms simplify the creation, maintenance and management of the components required for the delivery of various types of modern software.
+Platforms create common workflows and data models, simplify user access, provide production-like development and test environments, and provide a consistent user experience (UX) to reduce cognitive load.
+They lead to improved visibility, auditability and traceability for the software delivery value stream.
 This end-to-end view encourages a systems-thinking mindset and accelerates feedback loops.
+Organizations use DevOps platforms to minimize tool friction resulting from complex toolchains, manual handoffs and lack of consistent visibility throughout the software development life cycle (SDLC).
+This enables product teams to deliver faster customer value without compromising quality.
+The DevOps platforms market reflects the consolidation of technologies across development, security, infrastructure and operations to streamline software delivery.

 Integrated Development Environment (IDE) software provides a unified interface to write, test, and debug code efficiently.
 It typically includes a source code editor, compiler or interpreter, debugger, and build tools, all within a graphical user interface (GUI) that simplifies navigation and development workflows.
 Most IDEs also support features like intelligent code completion, syntax highlighting, version control integration, and project management tools.
 By offering everything in one place, IDEs reduce setup time, minimize context switching, and help developers detect and fix errors quickly.
 This results in faster, more organized, and more accurate software development.
 IDEs are widely used by programmers, software developers, data analysts, and engineers working across various programming languages and platforms, from web and mobile apps to enterprise systems.